Mom's Moat-Worthy REIT Portfolio Update

 I suggested that “several catalysts support my BUY recommendation including: (1) strong acquisition activity combined with low cost of capital, (2) above average lease durations (7.9 years) that provide stability, experienced management team.”

 One secret to my REIT picking strategy is to get to know management and I will recommend to Mom invest in GPT because of the company's depth of experience.
-I see a strong alignment of interest with GPT’s management team and this is the primary reason that I am recommending this mis-priced REIT.
+I see a strong alignment of interest with GPT’s management team and this is the primary reason that I am recommending this mispriced REIT.

 The last new pick for Mom is an unconventional one.
 I may have a hard time explaining the business model to my mother, since it’s not really a traditional REIT.
-However, nothing is confusing about Hannon Armstrong’s (HASI) mis-pricing.
+However, nothing is confusing about Hannon Armstrong’s (HASI) mispricing.

 I’ll point my mother to a recent article, in which I explain,